Skip to main content

 FundFunding & Withdrawals guideDeposit wallet is Base USDC.
 Bridge from any chain via Quote Transfer.

-TradePlacing Trades guidePer-venue or via Order Router.
+TradePlacing Trades guidePer-venue order placement.

 Funding architecture